 The methodological assessment is based on a number of criteria that focus on those aspects of the study design that research has shown to have a significant effect on the risk of bias in the results reported and conclusions drawn.
 These criteria differ between study types, and a range of checklists is used to bring a degree of consistency to the assessment process.
-The SIGN checklist for systematic reviews has been updated based on the AMSTAR tool,^{13,14} while that for RCTs is based on an internal project carried out in 1997.15 Checklists for observational studies are based on the MERGE (Method for Evaluating Research and Guideline Evidence) checklists developed by the New South Wales Department of Health,16 which have been subjected to wide consultation and evaluation.
-The checklist for diagnostic accuracy studies is based on the QUADAS (Quality Assessment of Diagnostic Accuracy Studies) programme.17
+The SIGN checklist for systematic reviews is based on the AMSTAR tool,^{7,8} while that for RCTs is based on an internal project carried out in 1997.9 Checklists for observational studies are based on the MERGE (Method for Evaluating Research and Guideline Evidence) checklists developed by the New South Wales Department of Health,10 which have been subjected to wide consultation and evaluation.
+The checklist for diagnostic accuracy studies is based on the QUADAS programme.11